tribalxg/dataQCtools/README.md

 dataQCtools: automate data cropping, QC, and more
 ====

 Both the code and documentation in this repository are being actively developed for use by Tribes throughout the Tribal Exchange Network.
-For guides on two ways you can try this code out for your own data workflow, see the "How to use this code" section below.
+For guidance on two ways you can try this code out for your own data workflow, see the "How to use this code" section below.

 ## Overview